 Facts: Phoneme sensitivity is innate as all babies need it in order to acquire spoken language, but they are not consciously aware of this ability.
 Humans are not biologically 'wired' to be consciously aware of the phoneme level of speech and the natural unit of speech perception and production is the syllable.
 PA is 'not an outcome of cognitive maturation or exposure to language' (Rice/Brooks p54), PA is only necessary when learning to read and spell involves using an alphabet code.
 This is confirmed by research which found that people

-Myth: Children who fail to discover how to read from embedded phonics instruction and remain phonemically unaware, despite having an average or higher IQ and good spoken language comprehension, are likely to have a specific learning difficulty, dyslexia.
-Those who continue to struggle despite receiving conventional remediation (commonly, specialist 'dyslexia' teaching using the Orton Gillingham approach) have the most severe form of the condition, pejoratively described as 'treatment resisters' by dyslexia professionals.
+Myth 3: Children who fail to discover how to read from contextualised phonics instruction, despite having an average or higher IQ, and continue to struggle despite receiving conventional remediation (specialist 'dyslexia' teaching using the Orton Gillingham approach or a Reading Recovery+Phonological Awareness intervention), have a specific learning difficulty, dyslexia.

 Facts: Unless the child is profoundly deaf, mute, or grossly mentally disabled the most likely reason why they can't read is 'ABT (ain't being taught!)
 (Miskin) or dysdidaxia (a problem with the teaching) (Macmillan p134).
 'We know that the intellectual crippling of children is caused overwhelmingly by faulty instruction -not by faulty children' (Engelmann&Carnine 1982.Theory of instruction). '(F)ailure to read is often to do with the nature of the teaching rather than the nature of the child' (Rose 2009 p60) 'The reason that so many children fail to read and write is because the wrong teaching methods are used.
 The education establishment, rather than admit that their eclectic and incomplete methods for instruction are at fault, have invented a brain disorder called dyslexia' (Stringer).
 These students need to be taught the Alphabet Code and the skills of segmenting and blending, FAST.